 Violations of this law can result in severe financial penalties for individuals and companies.
 Even so, the government relies on the eyes and ears of citizens to identify acts of fraud.
-A Columbia False Claims Act attorney could help concerned individuals to investigate whether FCA violations have occurred.
+A False Claims Act attorney in Columbia could help concerned individuals investigate whether FCA violations have occurred.

 31 United States Code § 3730(c)(5) prescribes the reward that citizens may receive upon the successful completion of an FCA investigation.
 In short, it states that a citizen who blows the whistle on an event that leads to a new and successful case shall receive at least 15 but no more than 25 percent of the proceeds of the action or settlement in the case.
 However, certain parties are ineligible for these rewards.
 They include:

 A Columbia FCA Qui Tam attorney could help parties determine if they will be eligible for a reward if they serve as a whistleblower.

 Every party that deals with the federal government does so with the understanding that they have a duty not to commit fraud.
 Even so, every day, hundreds or thousands of instances of underreporting earnings, failing to provide services, or the providing of false data does exactly this.
 With such widespread fraud, the government relies on citizens to blow the whistle when they witness such activity.